- +Biomedical Engineering

 Timeline and Deadlines:

 Early-stage bioscience companies whose technology is licensed from a qualified research institution in Colorado, such as CSU, can apply for a maximum of $250,000 through the BDEGP.
 Like POC awards, these grants require one-to-one cost sharing.
 Grants are designed to support the commercialization of therapeutic or diagnostic products; devices, or instruments to improve human health; bioscience technologies that improve agriculture; or biofuels.
-The selection process will be carried out directly through the Colorado Office of Economic Development and International Trade (COEDIT).
-Please see the ESC Rules and Applications information on their site for additional information and relevant deadlines.
+The selection process will be carried out directly through the Colorado Office of Economic Development and International Trade (COEDIT) according to the Rules and Application document available here.
+Please see www.advancecolorado.com for additional information and relevant deadlines.